Coherent-All-Sky-Monitor/CAsMan/docs/assembly.md

 - `get_assembly_connections()` - Get all assembly connections from the database
 - `get_assembly_stats()` - Get assembly statistics from the database

+### connections

+Assembly connection recording functionality.

+This module handles the recording of assembly connections between parts in the assembled database.

+**Functions:**
+- `record_assembly_connection()` - Record an assembly connection in the database with explicit timestamps and all fields

+### chains

+Assembly chain building and analysis functionality.

+This module handles building connection chains from assembly data and provides analysis functions for understanding assembly relationships.

+**Functions:**
+- `build_connection_chains()` - Build a dictionary mapping each part to its connected parts
+- `print_assembly_chains()` - Print all assembly chains in a readable format

 ## __Init__ Module Details

 This module provides functionality for recording and retrieving assembly connections,